kortney-lee/wihy_app/USER_QUERY_DISPLAY_IMPLEMENTATION.md

     // Extract userQuery from response if available if (typeof initialResponse === 'object' && initialResponse.userQuery) {
-      userQueryMessage = initialResponse.userQuery;  // ✅ Use userQuery if present
+      userQueryMessage = initialResponse.userQuery;  // [OK] Use userQuery if present
     }

     // ... format responseMessage ...